TranslationManchester/bioinformatics-training-collection/README.md

 A curated list of **bioinformatics training material**.
 All material is:

 - From University/Institution Training Courses (preferably with a GitHub/GitLab repository), or
-- Shared via an online registry, e.g ELIXIR's TeSS, GOBLET portal, OER commons etc;
+- Shared via an online registry, e.g ELIXIR's TeSS, GOBLET portal, OER commons etc; and
 - Free to use

-In the Table of Contents, we break down training materials into five main categories of bioinformatics skill.
+We break down training materials into five main categories of bioinformatics skill.

 Any contribution to this list is highly appreciated.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->